Products / Construction

 • Gentle process for fragile utility coatings

-• Standoff Distance: Keep nozzle 6-8 inches from utility once near the line; use gentle fan spray to finish
+• Standoff: keep nozzle 6–8 inches from utility, finish with gentle fan spray

-• Pressure Control: Start with lower pressure and adjust as needed for soil conditions
+• Pressure control: start lower and adjust as needed for soil conditions

 • Both methods are non-destructive — no sharp tools contact utilities directly

-Exposing ("daylighting") utilities to verify exact location and depth is essential before any HDD bore or excavation near existing utilities.
+Exposing (\u201Cdaylighting\u201D) utilities to verify exact location and depth is essential before any HDD bore or excavation near existing utilities.
 Follow these CGA-aligned best practices for utility damage prevention.

 • Notify one-call center (811) before work